 CMJ Dissertation Fellowship

-The application period for the 2022-2023 Dissertation Fellowship year is now closed.
-Please visit this site in the Fall of 2023 for the 2023—2024 Dissertation Fellowship application.
+The application period for the 2022-2023 Dissertation Fellowship year has now ended.
+Please visit this site in the Fall of 2023 for the 2023-2024 Dissertation Fellowship application.

 Thank you for your interest in the Center for Measurement Justice (CMJ) Dissertation Fellowship Program.
 The purpose of this dissertation fellowship is to bring antiracist assessment and measurement practices to all learners across the nation.
 Our work is to inspire, prepare, and support a critical mass of measurement professionals and partners as they work towards a socially just assessment and measurement system.

 The CMJ Fellowship Program is targeted for members of racial and ethnic groups historically underrepresented in educational measurement.
 CMJ is committed to providing opportunities for students to expand their networks, build research and career skills, and support in transitioning into professional roles.

 Each year, CMJ funds a small group of outstanding advanced doctoral candidates so that they can devote themselves full-time to the completion of their dissertation.
 Each participant will receive a $30,000 stipend and will be expected to attend quarterly community of practice meetings.

 Please review the eligibility requirements diligently before submitting your application.
 Three fellowships will be awarded this year, selected by members of the CMJ leadership team.

 Completed applications must be submitted electronically no later than 11:59PM EST on Wednesday, November 30, 2022.